arismoko/KwicP5.JS-Hub/README.md

 An application that manages all P5.JS projects + liveserver in a Unity style/ Includes built-in VSCode IDE

-Made this in order to expirement with C# application development.
+Made this in order to experiment with C# application development.
 It's pretty fun!